Saturday Spacewalk Set as Crew Works Space Gardening

-Category: Space Hits: 2Expedition 64 Flight Engineer Victor Glover works during a spacewalk on Jan.
+Category: Space Hits: 3Expedition 64 Flight Engineer Victor Glover works during a spacewalk on Jan.
 27, 2021, to set up the space station for future solar array upgrades.

 The Expedition 64 astronauts are gearing up for the third spacewalk in two weeks at the International Space Station.
 The orbital residents also fit in a variety of space agriculture studies and orbital maintenance tasks on their busy schedule today.